Skip to main content

 Still, security leaders working in sectors that mandate robust security postures can’t afford to leave lateral movement unchecked.
 As Aaron Steinke, Head of Infrastructure at La Trobe Financial put it, “We’re a financial institution, we are very paranoid, that’s the nature of working in finance.
 Getting control over lateral movement in our network is really essential, and it’s a hard thing to do.”

-Between hybrid system sprawl, vulnerable privileged accounts, and traditional segmentation solutions too complex to deploy at scale, lateral movement remains a pressing cybersecurity risk.
+Between hybrid system sprawl, vulnerable privileged accounts, and traditional segmentation solutions too complex to deploy at scale, lateral movement remains a pressing cybersecurity risk – one that’s only growing more urgent in the AI era.

 Legacy Microsegmentation Implementation Challenges